 There are conflicting reports on the safety of aluminium cookware as aluminium leaches into the food.
 But, as per the National Medical Journal of India, the amount of aluminium that leaches into food depends on factors like pH of the food, duration, temperature etc. It is better to avoid cooking acidic food like tomatoes and lime in aluminium cookware.
 Under normal circumstances, our body is capable of eliminating this aluminium.
 However, people with chronic kidney ailments should avoid aluminium cookware as they won’t be able to excrete the aluminium ingested.

 Out of the available brands, our recommendation is to opt for Hawkins, followed by Prestige.
 Their products are safe and fairly durable.
 Moreover, due to their wide presence, you can get their spares from almost every shop that sells kitchenware.
 Out of the two, I personally prefer Hawkins as their products are more durable than Prestige.
 I have a nearly 10-year-old Hawkins pressure cooker and I have never even had to change its rubber gasket.
 On the other hand, I have had to change the pressure weight, handles and gasket of the Prestige cooker in the same period.
-You can read our detailed comparison of Prestige vs Hawkins pressure cookers here.
+You can read our detailed our detailed article on the best pressure cookers to understand the best options to choose from.

 Read more: Which Type Of Cookware Is Best For Health?